shoshber/fmriprep/docs/installation.rst

 On a computer with `Singularity <https://github.com/singularityware/singularity>`_ installed and the data to be prepped, run fmriprep. ::

-$ singularity exec path/to/singularity/image.img /usr/bin/run_fmriprep --fmriprep=options participant
+$ singularity exec path/to/singularity/image.img /usr/bin/run_fmriprep --participant_label label -w path/to/work/dir path/to/data/dir path/to/output/dir participant

 For example: ::